kasmtech/workspaces-stigs/README.md

 This has been tested on centos7 and ubuntu 20 on AMD64 architecture.
 They will not work currently on ARM64

+The OS needs a linux kernel of 4.11 or newer.

 Please install the jq and audit all should be available in the standard repos if they aren't already installed.

 The apply_kasm_stigs.sh will pull down and install the yq utility automatically on an internet connected host.